Friday, January 16, 2026

 Probably because the BRITISH over there did not appreciate the term OH SHIT being used as the title due to the profanity.

-And they even changed the SOUND BITE for the PAC-DUDE too just to reflect that.
+And they even changed the SOUND BITE for the PAC-DUDE just to reflect that.

-And compared to the original cassette for OH SHIT which had the instructions look more HANDWRITTEN from a ballpoint pen,
+And compared to the original cassette for OH SHIT! which had the loading instructions look more HANDWRITTEN like it was written from a ballpoint pen,

-The instructions on OH NO!'s Cassette had a more professionally printed label right down to the model number and the font used on the label.
+The instructions on OH NO!'s Cassette had a more professionally printed label right down to the model number, Copyright info, and the font used on the label.

 Just without the OH in the title.